nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

+- [ ] flow analysis
+- [ ] take into account side effects of expressions when removing code in optimizations
+- [ ] parallelize function IR code optimization since functions are independent from each other
 - [ ] eventually, implement compiler directives
-- [ ] flow analysis
 - [ ] eventually, add better type inference for array elements
 - [ ] add compile-time array bounds check for known index operations
 - [ ] add warnings for casting references to different-sized types